holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.2.5 Prioritizing Your Attention

 Whenever you have time available to act in a Role, you are responsible for considering the Next-Actions you could take, and executing whichever you believe would add the most value to the Organization.
-In assessing that, you must integrate any relative prioritizations and Strategies of the Circle holding your Role, as well as any acting upon that Circle itself.
-If you intend to prioritize in a way that is substantially opposed to these priorities, you must notify the relevant Circle Leads of your intent.
+In assessing that, you must integrate any relative prioritizations and Strategies defined by the Circle Leads of the Circle holding your Role or any Super-Circle thereof, or by any other Roles or processes with the authority to resolve priority conflicts and define Strategies for those Circles.
+If you intend to prioritize in a way that is substantially opposed to these, you must notify the relevant Circle Leads of your intent.

 If the Governance of a Circle includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
 Instead, you must interpret it as an official Circle prioritization of any actions needed to hit that deadline over any other actions for that Circle.
-A Circle Lead or another Role or process with the authority to judge Circle priorities may overrule this prioritization.
+A Circle Lead or another Role or process with the authority to resolve priority conflicts across Roles may overrule this prioritization.

 ### 2.3 Duties to Other Role-Fillers